stemangiola/rpharma2020_tidytranscriptomics/README.md

 #### Learning goals

-* To understand the key concepts and steps of bulk RNA sequencing data analysis
+* To understand the key concepts and steps of RNA sequencing data analysis
-* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidybulk and tidyHeatmap.
+* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidybulk, tidyseurat and tidyHeatmap.

 #### Learning objectives